rentpath/clj-dotenv/README.md

 A Clojure library designed to impliment the functionality of the dotenv RubyGem on the JVM

+## NOTE!!!
+This is work in progress and is not functional yet!!!

 ## Usage

 Add your application configuration to your .env file in the root of your project: